Murray Edwards Music Society

 We run two flagship year-round series of events.
 Both series are typically held in the FDR and are free with refreshments provided:

 Music and Words are peaceful events featuring music, poetry, and a short address from a Fellow all organised around a topical theme.
-They take place fortnightly on Sundays at 17:45 in term time in the Fellows’ Drawing Room at Murray Edwards College.
-Everyone is welcome.

 We also provide music for Christmas, Burns Night, International Women’s Day and for a great number of ad hoc events.